Angela Zhou

 - Computerized influence functions for optimization-based estimators in causal inference

-- Credible causal inference for optimal decisions and bounds; and for infinite-horizon offline reinforcement learning under violations of assumptions
+- Credible causal inference for optimal decisions and bounds; and for infinite-horizon and finite horizon (scalable) offline reinforcement learning under violations of assumptions

 - Algorithmic fairness: biased data, partial identification bounds on causal disparities.
 Substantive: don’t use CJ data for ML benchmarks, evaluating short term impacts of bail reform on aggregate crime.